 - Planter facility

 - Hand and finger arthritis

 It is also quite beneficial for muscles recovery from exercise since it can significantly decrease blood lactate levels.
 However, it is noteworthy that this kind of bath therapy is not recommended to treat acute inflammation (inflammation that lasts more than 72 hours after an injury happens).

 The bottom line is

-Bath therapy is a therapeutic and beneficial action for seniors to relieve pain and decrease swelling and inflammation.
-The only risk of contrast bath therapy is that you could hurt your skin if the water temperature is too hot or cold.
-Consult your doctor and be careful.
+Bath therapy is a therapeutic and beneficial action for seniors to relieve pain and also decrease swelling and inflammation.
+However, the only risk of contrast bath therapy is that you could hurt your skin if the water temperature is too hot or cold.
+Therefore, you need to consult your doctor and be careful.